ARM-software/acle/main/acle.md

   int __attribute__((svc(0xAB))) system_call(int code, void const *params);
 ```

-When calling the function, arguments and results would be marshalled
+When calling the function, arguments and results would be marshaled
 according to the AAPCS, the only difference being that the call would be
 invoked as a trap instruction rather than a branch-and-link.